rust-lang/rfcs/text/0000-rust-semver-2.md

 This RFC defines the Rust's SemVer 2 rules.
 It's define version requirement operator that can be used in Cargo to define the version of dependencies that Cargo can choose.
 The rules use [SemVer 2].

+Empirical change from Rust SemVer 1:

+* Remove ranges `>=`, `>`, `<=`, `<`
+* Remove logical "and" `,`
+* Add logical "or" `||`
+* `~` can now update MAJOR
+* `^` will never consider a pre-release compatible with any other pre-release or release
+* `0` and `0.0` are not any more valid version requirement
+* Remove sugar `1.*` or `1.0.*`

 # Motivation
 [motivation]: #motivation

 Cargo never officially state most of current behavior of version requirement resolution.
-[SemVer 2] have been used as reference to define it with some addition in Cargo doc It's unclear what rules follow Cargo cause there have been no formal decision to clearly decide what Cargo should do.
+[SemVer 2] have been used as reference to define it with some addition in Cargo doc, It's unclear what rules follow Cargo cause there have been no formal decision to clearly decide what Cargo should do.
 [Cargo Specifying Dependencies] define compatibly rules of `^` for release, there are clear and logic for a release but never mention pre-release existence, [rules for pre-release] are well hidden and doesn't fully describe the current observed behavior of `^1.0.0-alpha`, the current behavior create a lot of problems when a user put a pre-release version like `1.0.0-alpha` in their `Cargo.toml`.

 This lead to [RFC 3263 motivation].
 The main proposed solution was to change the default of Cargo that consider `1.0.0-alpha` as `^1.0.0-alpha` to `=1.0.0-alpha`.
 But while this work to solve a specific problem, this introduces an exception to Cargo behavior for pre-release and this actually reveal the real problem that we never decided compatibility rule for pre-release.
 SemVer 2.0 said "pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version." this clearly indicate there is no compatibility obligation between pre-release and final version.
 Despite that the current behavior of `^` do this assumption and consider higher pre-release version and final version compatible !
 This mean currently `^1.0.0-alpha` match `1.0.0-beta` or even `1.0.0` (up to `1.*.*`) this behavior come from NPM rules.